WangChyanhassth-2say/microNet/README.md

 Update the DyShiftMax activation,
 add lambdas and alphas on it.
 the acc might rises but the mflops rise either.
-for m1 as example, the mflops rises from 5.244M to 5.688M.
+for m1 as example, the Mult-Adds rises from 5.244M to 5.688M.

 ### Ready to put the model into training :)

+## 2021/11/06

+Fix some bugs encountered when we train on distributed parallel with the updated version.

 # Citation
 ```